-Where λkt is the k'th dynamic (t-variant) eigenvalue of At, ekt≢0 is the corresponding dynamic (column) eigenvector and rkTt is the row eigenvector, the reciprocal of ekt such that rkTtekt=δkj is the Kronecker delta function. the pair λkt,ekt is called eigenpair of At.
-The Transition Matrix ΦAt,t0 is constructed by the eigenpairs of At as follows:
+where λkt is the kth dynamic (t-variant) eigenvalue of At, ekt≢0 is the corresponding dynamic (column) eigenvector, rkTt is the row eigenvector, and the reciprocal of ekt such that rkTtekt=δkj is the Kronecker delta function.
+The pair λkt,ekt is called the eigenpair of At.
+The transition matrix ΦAt,t0 is constructed from the eigenpairs of At as follows: